 Your search will now be saved in the Sidebar pane in the Filter section for future use.

-When you’ve finished creating your outline and you want to use it in a word processor like Scrivener, you’ll have to export it as an Outline Processor Markup Language (OPML) file.
+When you’ve finished creating your outline and you want to use it in a word processor like Scrivener, you’ll have to export it as an Outline Processor Markup Language (OPML) file format.

-Be sure the OPML file format option is selected, and then click Save.
+You’ll have a few export options to choose from, so be sure the OPML file format is selected, and then click Save.

 In a future post, I’ll show you how to easily import an OPML file into a Scrivener binder with a simple drag and drop.

 That wraps up this OmniOutliner Pro review and tutorial.